CARDAMOM-framework/CARDAMOM/MANUAL_PUBLIC.md

 The CARDAMOM  C code inputs are almost entirely prescribed by user-created driver files (.cbf files, soon to be .nc.cbf files), which include met forcings, observations and uncertainties, and model configurations.
 The CARDAMOM outputs (.cbr files, soon to be .nc.cbr) consist of (tyically 1000) parameter vectors, which comprise the "a posteriori" distribution of parameters, derived within the Bayesian MDF C code.
 While the creation of driver (.cbf) files and reading of output (.cbr) files can be done in any language, here we provide matlab or python functionalities; both languages (and potentially more in the future) are expected to be regularly updated and supported as the CARDAMOM C code evolves in future versions.

+Consult the README.md file for general information on the available CARDAMOM versions, publications, and points of contact.

 ## Getting Started with CARDAMOM <a name="-getting-started"/>

 ### “Installing” CARDAMOM <a name="-installing--cardamom"/>